aryan1113/pricing/README.md

+## How to use this ?
+Download locally, simple git clone <br>
+Then
+- create a venv using python3.11 `python3.11 -m venv check`,
+- activate it using `source check/bin/activate`,
+- install requirements using `pip install -r requirements.txt`

+To get inference, run `python -m run scripts.get_inference.py`

 ## Moving around this repo
 1. /datasets, for csv inputs
 2. /scripts, for pricing inference, generating product catalogue, saving logs to csv and utils to keep get_inference.py simple